Brahim07-esprit/Devoteam-test-technique/README.md

 **OpenAI API Issues**: Check your API key in .env file and restart containers

-**Missing Data File**: Create a data directory with `mkdir -p data` before running scripts that require input files
+**Missing Data File**: Place your metrics file in `data/raw/` before running scripts that require input files